 Enriched heatmaps showing the overlap between Category 1-4 regions, literature ChIP-seq data in PNW8 spermatogonia for H3K4me3, H3K27ac and H3K27me3, and DNAme data from BS in PND7, PND14 and PNW8 spermatogonia.
 For each of the Category 1-4 the following sub-categorization was applied: regions that are enriched for H3K4me3 (with or w/o H3K27ac and/or H3K27me3), regions that are enriched for H3K27ac (and lack both H3K4me3 and H3K27me3) and regions that are enriched for H3K27me3 (and lack both H3K4me3 and H3K27ac).
 Each line represents a peak region and the regions are ordered by the ATAC-seq signal.
 Mid-x-axis corresponds to the middle of a peak region and is extended to +/- 1 kbp.
 The color-key of the ATAC-seq, ChIP-seq and BS heatmaps represent ATAC-seq, ChIP-seq and BS signal, respectively.
 For RNA-seq, log2 FC is shown from PND8 vs PND15 and PND14 vs PNW8 comparisons.
-For BS, the level of DNAme is between 0 and 1, with 0 representing completely unmethylated loci and 1 fully methylated loci respectively.
+For BS, the level of DNAme is between 0 and 1, with 0 representing completely unmethylated loci and 1 fully methylated loci, respectively.

 Figure S5.
 Distinct chromatin profiles between PND15 and adult spermatogonia are present at distal regions across the genome